nhastings1/Concert-Weather-Connection/PSEUDOCODE.md

 mon 25 - finalize ideas [all]
-outside class tues- [molly html w/ help on slack from [all]// nick on readme] tues 26 - rough draft html & css [all]
+outside class tues- [molly html w/ help on slack from [all]// nick on readme] tues 26 - rough draft html & css [all] thurs 28 - begin javascript [all] sat 30 - continue javascript [all in zoom]

 Challenges -